We have the services and expertise to set your mind at ease.

 Uranium decays quickly and gives off radon gas with tiny radioactive particles.
 When inhaled, these radioactive particles can damage the cells that line the lung.
 Long-term exposure to higher levels of radon puts you at a higher risk for lung cancer.
 Smokers are even at a higher risk.

-Northern Capital Radon Services is certified by the Canadian - National Radon Proficiency Program (C-NRPP) as radon measurement and mitigation professionals and is also a member of the Canadian Association of Radon Scientists and Technologists (CARST).
+Northern Capital Radon Services is certified by the Canadian-National Radon Proficiency Program (C-NRPP) as a radon measurement and mitigation professional and is also a member of the Canadian Association of Radon Scientists and Technologists (CARST).

 However, you can protect yourself and your family from radon by measuring the radon level in your home, and taking action to reduce it, if necessary.
 Radon detectors can measure the level in your home.
 Buy a do-it-yourself kit at our Northern Capital location or give us a call to set up an appointment with our measurement professional.
-He will do a short-term reading to see if there is immediate concern as well as do a long-term test for a minimum of three months.
-Cost to have a Certified Professional to come out would be $150.00.
+He will do a short-term reading to see if there is an immediate concern as well as do a long-term test for a minimum of three months.
+The cost to have a certified professional come to your home or business would be $150.00.

 Modern building practices have created homes and buildings with significantly better energy efficiency over the last few decades.
-The improvement in insulation and weather tight construction has reduced the air exchange rates in your home and workplace.
-As a result this has increased the health effects from building materials, mould and other contaminants.
+The improvement in insulation and weather tight construction has reduced the air exchange rates in your home or workplace.
+As a result, this has increased the health effects of building materials, mold, and other contaminants.
 The buildup of high radon levels has also become a prime concern.

-By using the specialized radon testing devices we would be able to locate areas where radon is getting into the home, such as cracks, windows and sump holes and seal the entry points.
+By using the specialized radon testing devices, we would be able to locate areas radon is getting into the home, such as cracks, windows, and sump holes, and then seal the entry points.
 After sealing off entry points it would be important to increase ventilation in your home.
-We would install the most common and effective method of active sub-slab depressurization, since this is typically performed by a certified radon mitigation specialist.
-Northern Capital Radon Services Ltd. has Certified Professionals that can come in and do the mitigation, if required.
+We would install the most common and effective method of active sub-slab depressurization since this is typically performed by a certified radon mitigation specialist.
+Northern Capital Radon Services Ltd. has certified professionals that can come in and do the mitigation if required.

 The following is a brief explanation of the most reliable radon mitigation systems: